 Services are also provided through Genetics Outreach Clinics at four locations in Illinois: Wood River, IL (Madison County); Mount Vernon, IL (Jefferson County); Murphysboro, IL (Jackson County); and Vandalia, IL (Fayette County).

-Unit at the SSM St. Mary’s Health Center.
+Prenatal genetic counseling at the Maternal & Fetal Care Center at SSM St. Mary’s Health Center

 Before Your Visit